Jump to content

 Everton, a club Bill Kenwright has made clear is up for grabs, may represent a rival interest for anyone looking for a Premier League stake but to truly prosper Everton need to leave Goodison Park and finding a new home has proved an enormous problem.

-Newcastle then should be top of any self respecting billionaire's shopping list.
-But if someone really is serious about buying Ashley out the overwhelming likelihood is that – a la Manchester City – no media outlet would have an inkling of anything happening until the formal, bombshell, announcement.
+Newcastle, then, should be top of any self-respecting billionaire's shopping list.
+But if someone really is serious about buying Ashley out the overwhelming likelihood is that – as happened with Manchester City – no media outlet would have an inkling of anything happening until the formal, bombshell, announcement.
 Clues will not be scattered and advance warnings should not be expected.

 Maybe that is what will happen at St James'.
 We will wake one morning to an early club statement and later discover that, unnoticed, a delegation representing the new owner flew into Newcastle airport on a private jet from Russia or the United States.
-Or perhaps on the daily Emirates service from Dubai, possibly having connected from elsewhere in the Middle, Far East or Indian sub-continent.
+Or perhaps on the daily Emirates service from Dubai, possibly having connected from elsewhere in the Middle East, east Asia or the Indian subcontinent.

 There was a time, a few years ago when the club was very publicly for sale, that a group of Malaysian – or at least that's where they were supposed to be from – businessmen stepped out of Emirates business class and were whisked the few miles to St James' and then the training ground for a less than private tour.
 New owners?
 Of course not, just a bizarre publicity stunt or perhaps a little joke on Ashley's part.
 No one ever appeared quite sure.

 One day though it will happen for real.
 Sooner or later?
-No one knows ... but Newcastle United is a very big prize waiting to be claimed.
+No one knows … but Newcastle United are a very big prize waiting to be claimed.

 http://www.theguardian.com/football/blog/2013/nov/21/newcastle-united-club-for-sale-mike-ashley